Most business owners come to me wanting a simple answer to this question.

 Immediate needs:

-- Launch: Google Ads
+- Business launch: Google Ads

 - Brand building: SEO